DSC-Capstone/dsc-capstone.github.io/syllabus.md

 ### Discussion (Domain)

 As in Quarter 1, discussion section will focus on your domain.
 Each week, a representative from each group will give a "weekly check-in," in which they present their group's work over the past week to the rest of the domain.
-To prepare for the check-in, starting in Week 2, each group must submit a weekly [Participation](../assignments/participation/q2) assignment 24 hours before discussion section.

 The weekly check-in gives you an opportunity to practice talking about technical material, solicit feedback from your mentor, and learn from other teams' successes and obstacles.
 As such, **attendance in discussion each week is mandatory, like in Quarter 1**.
 If you're unable to attend in a given week, work out an arrangement with your mentor in advance.

+**With that all said, you're expected to meet with your group at least once per week outside of your discussion section.** To make sure that all group members are on track, we'll have you create a running Google Doc in which your group details who did what each week, and submit a snapshot of it each Sunday by 11:59PM.
+This constitutes the [Participation](../assignments/participation/q2) assignment this quarter.

 ### Office Hours